awsdocs/amazon-ec2-user-guide/doc_source/volume_limits.md

 ## Instance Type Limits<a name="instance-type-volume-limits"></a>

-C5 and M5 instances support a maximum of 28 attachments, and every instance has at least one network interface attachment\.
-If you have no additional network interface attachments on a C5 or M5 instance, you could attach 27 EBS volumes\.
+C5, C5d, M5, M5d, R5, R5d, and z1d instances support a maximum of 28 attachments, and every instance has at least one network interface attachment\.
+If you have no additional network interface attachments on these instances, you could attach 27 EBS volumes\.
 For more information, see [Elastic Network Interfaces](using-eni.md)\.

 ## Bandwidth versus Capacity<a name="storage-bandwidth"></a>